-There is far more to Italy than the tourist hotspots, and Puglia’s Gargano Peninsula is comparatively neglected by overseas visitors.
-But, as I discovered, this is a beautiful region with plenty to see and do…
+There is far more to Italy than the tourist hotspots, and the Gargano National Park is comparatively neglected by overseas visitors.
+Covering most of the Gargano Peninsula, this is the part of Puglia, in the far south of Italy, that sticks out like a spur on the heel.
+It is an area that deserves to be better known: a beautiful region with plenty to see and do.

-As long as you don’t mind hills, this is an ideal place for walking.
+As long as you don’t mind hills, the Gargano National Park is an ideal place for walking.
 There are footpaths everywhere and many of the country roads are quiet enough for a peaceful stroll.
-The Parco di Gargano is an enormous area of forest that covers much of the peninsula, and it is well supplied with footpaths, car parks and picnic sites.
+Much of the peninsular is covered by the woodland of the Umbra Forest, an enormous area that is well supplied with footpaths, car parks and picnic sites.
 The forest is popular with cyclists, too, providing welcome shade from the sun during the steep uphill sections!

 Or you can walk part of the ancient Pilgrim Trail along the coast from Monte Sant’Angelo towards Vieste.
-Wherever you walk or cycle, look out for the abundant bird life of the area and see if you can spot the elusive wild boar or wild cats that are said to roam the forests.
+Wherever you walk or cycle, look out for the abundant wildlife of the area.
+The coastal wetlands in particular are a great place for birdwatching; elsewhere see if you can spot the elusive wild boar or wild cats that are said to roam the forests.
 And in spring your way will be lined by a multi-coloured carpet of wild flowers.

-This is a mountainous region and, where there are hills, there are hilltowns.
-One of the most famous is Monte Sant’Angelo, with its UNESCO recognised hilltop castle and sanctuary, but you might also like to try Vieste, the regional capital, or Vico del Gargano, an old walled town with a castle and numerous churches.
+This is a mountainous region and, where there are hills, there are hill towns.
+One of the most famous is Monte Sant’Angelo, with its UNESCO designated sanctuary and hilltop castle, but you might also like to try Vieste, the regional capital, or Vico del Gargano, an old walled town with a castle and numerous churches.

 Wander the narrow passages and stepped streets, dip into old churches and soak up the atmosphere of places where time seems to have stood still.
 While away the time in a local bar or enjoy a leisurely meal at a family run restaurant.